 The war was still regularly talked about, as in the local area lots of the men in their 50s had fought in WWII and many of the old men in their 70s had been in WWI.
 ANZAC day (25 April) was a big event and all the ex-soldiers would turn out on parade proudly wearing their medals and standing to attention to remember all their mates who had not come back.

-Church back in those days was still a very significant part of life for lots of families.
+Church back in those days was still a very significant part of life for most families.
 There were no shops open over the weekend.
 Lots of sport events took place on the Saturday but Sunday was very much off limits.
 The Church really did have a strong hold and they wanted everyone to go to Church service.
 Our family was of course Church of England and after moving to Ngaere my mother took us to the church in Eltham.
 In the early days we went to the morning service, which started with a gathering of everyone in the Church itself but then we would split, the adults would stay in the church for the rest of the service and we children would go into the hall next door to be given our Sunday School education.
 I don’t remember much about the religious education that we received but I do remember Susie Busch who always seemed to have lovely eyes and a beautiful suntan.
 I certainly didn’t learn that god was this great power up in the clouds looking over everyone.
 Instead the more I heard the less I believed any of it.

 I don’t think we went to church every Sunday but later on we all joined the choir and we had an evening practice once a week and then turned up for the Sunday service.
 I didn’t really enjoy being in the choir but looking back I am sure it was of some benefit to me.
 Today it is great when I hear a familiar hymn and I find I can sing along, still remembering quite a few of the words.
 We did also get to meet the good Bishop Bains again when he graced our church with his holy presence to confirm us all.
 By then he was a bit vague and possibly suffering from dementia.
 Certainly nothing was said about me taking his false teeth out of the glass jar five years earlier.